Learn what features to look for when choosing recruiting software for your business.

 - HR tools like onboarding and benefits administration

-- Analytics and reporting
+- Advanced analytics and reporting

-- Email capabilities
+- Email integration

 - Alternative contact methods, such as the ability to text candidates

 - Third-party integrations, such as payroll and HR management solutions

 How to determine the type of recruiting software your company needs

 Choosing the right recruitment software simply entails looking for something that aligns with your business's needs, said Dean Iacovetti, president and founder of Vanta Partners.
 Besides evaluating the usefulness of the features a program offers, he added, you should consider whether you'll use the software primarily to maintain a database of candidates or as a means of finding candidates based on values, such as those that match your company culture.